JBShady/COD5-Remastered/README.md

 * Updated flamethrower icon with custom HD version still in the correct art style
 * Updated perk and powerup shaders with custom made HD versions still in the correct art style
 * Created new better looking icons for Sticky Grenades and Type 97 frags still using the correct art style.
-* Changed the Monkey bomb icon to look more recognizable while still in the greyscale WaW icon art style.
+* Changed the Monkey bomb icon to look more recognizable while still in the correct  art style.
 * Removed grenade indicators from special grenades because these grenades cannot be picked up and display the incorrect icon
 * Fixed the round counter not changing white when going to round 6.
 * When no interact button is mapped, it will switch to the controller blue "X" so that players can enjoy a more immersive controller experience.